Alonso-del-Arte/chess/doc/Variants.md

 Placements of other pieces are notated with the appropriate letter (one of Q, B, N or R) followed by '@' and the position.
 For example, a knight placed at h6 is notated N@h6.
 This would be followed by + or # when appropriate.

+Just as in regular chess, castling under check is not allowed in crazyhouse.
+However, placements to get out of check are perfectly permissible, subject only to the rules of placements.

+For example, White places a rook on f8, putting the Black king in check.
+But suppose Black has a bishop to place between the Black king and the White rook.
+That gets the Black king out of check.
+Now suppose the only pieces Black has available to place are pawns.
+This is unfortunate for Black, because crazyhouse does not allow pawn placements on the eighth rank, as noted earlier.
+That might be checkmate if Black has no way to get out of check under the rules of regular chess either.

 This variant would be very cumbersome for playing on a physical board.